EmilNik/Minesweeper/Refactoring-document.md

 9. Class Minichki renamed to MinesweeperEngine

+10. Design Patterns
+	1. Creational
+	2. Structural
+		* Facade pattern implemented by class MinesweeperEngine introducing PlayMines() method
+	3. Behavior

-10. TODOs (some thoughts on the game)
+11. TODOs (some thoughts on the game)
    * Not sure but in DoPlayerWon() method, in Minichki class, **counter** variable and **for loop** are unnecessary - **counter variable** will always be equal to **this.RevealedCells variable**???
    * IsCellClicked() method is a little ambigous(hard to understand) with so many negations.
 See if negation can be skipped!